cxxx1828/xArm-CPLUS-SDK/doc/xarm_cplus_api.md

   > @param f_coord: task frame of force control mode.
   > &ensp;&ensp;&ensp;&ensp;0: base frame.
   > &ensp;&ensp;&ensp;&ensp;1: tool frame.
   > @param f_c_axis: a 6d vector of 0s and 1s.
-1 means that robot will be impedance in the corresponding axis of the task frame.
+1 means that robot will be compliant in the corresponding axis of the task frame.
   > @param f_ref:  the forces/torques the robot will apply to its environment.
 The robot adjusts its position along/about compliant axis in order to achieve the specified force/torque.
   > @param f_limits:  for compliant axes, these values are the maximum allowed tcp speed along/about the axis.
   > @param kp: proportional gain